 The Community Reference Group will complement the role of community members of the National Boards.
 The group will consist of members from the community who are not health practitioners or current/past members of a National Board or committee in the National Scheme.

 Registration renewal for Aboriginal and Torres Strait Islander health practitioners is due by 30 November 2013.
 We want to give you plenty of advance notice.

 Most health practitioners across the National Scheme now renew online, which is convenient and saves time.
 Renewing online also has benefits for the National Board - it reduces the reliance on hardcopy letters and forms, saving on production, printing and postage costs.

 Email reminders to renew will be sent later in the year, when online renewal is open.
 Letters will be sent to practitioners without email.

 Please check your contact details and update them if necessary in order to receive regular reminders from the Board and AHPRA.
 Set your email account to receive communications from AHPRA and the Board to avoid misdirection to a ‘junk email’ box or account.

 If you have not yet provided your email address to AHPRA or the Board, please do so as a matter of urgency.

-To update your contact details, go online at www.ahpra.gov.au, click ‘online services’, use your unique contact number (User ID) and follow the prompts.
+To update your contact details, go to the AHPRA website, click ‘online services’, use your unique contact number (User ID) and follow the prompts.
 Your User ID is not your registration number.
 If you do not have a User ID complete an online enquiry form, selecting ‘User ID’ as the category of enquiry, or call 1300 419 495.